jypark0407/chingu-pre-work/README.md

 #### Tools Used

-The website was built with vanilla HTML5, CSS3 (CSS Grid) and JavaScript, without any framework.
+The website was built with vanilla HTML5 and CSS3 (CSS Grid), without any framework.
+Parallax effect and smooth scrolling were created using CSS, without JavaScript.